-Member Type Description Public Groups All public groups defined by your administrator.
+Member Type Description with, except for person accounts, which include the user Alias.
+Public Groups All public groups defined by your administrator.
 Roles All roles defined for your organization.
 Adding a role to a group includes all of the users in that role, but does not include portal roles.
 Roles and Internal Subordinates Adding a role and its subordinate roles includes all of the users in that role plus all of the users in roles below that role.
 This doesn't include portal roles or users.
 Roles and Subordinates Adding a role and its subordinate roles includes all of the users in that role plus all of the users in roles below that role.
 This is only available when no portals are enabled for your organization.
 Roles, Internal and Portal Subordinates Adding a role and its subordinate roles includes all of the users in that role plus all of the users in roles below that role.
 This is only available when a partner or Customer Portal is enabled for your organization.
 This includes portal users.
 Users All users in your organization.
 This doesn't include portal users.